It is a severe type of skin cancer. It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

 - Chemotherapy: Drugs or chemicals are used to kill cancer cells.
 It can be given as a pill or through an IV.

-- Radiation therapy: involves the use of high-powered energy beams that are directed at specific points in the body to kill cancer cells.
-A common side effect of radiation therapy is fatigue; however, energy levels often return after treatment is complete.
+- Radiation therapy involves using high-powered energy beams directed at specific points in the body to kill cancer cells.
+A common side effect of radiation therapy is fatigue; however, energy levels often return after complete treatment.

-- Biological therapy : is aimed at increasing the immune system, which helps the body fight cancer.
-Biological treatment includes interleukin-2 and interferon.
+- Biological treatment: is aimed at increasing the immune system, which helps the body fight cancer.
+Natural treatment includes interleukin-2 and interferon.
 Ipilimumab (Yervoy) is generally used to treat advanced melanomas that have already metastasized.

-- Targeted therapy: involves the use of drugs that target specific abnormalities of cancer cells.
-Emurafenib (Zelboraf) is used to treat advanced melanoma that does not respond to surgery.
+- Targeted therapy involves using drugs that target specific abnormalities of cancer cells.
+Vemurafenib (Zelboraf) treats advanced melanoma that does not respond to surgery.

 Prevention of melanomas